Walker passed over 13 applicants to appoint AG as judge

-Gov. Scott Walker passed over 13 other applicants to appoint outgoing Attorney General Brad Schimel to a Waukesha County judgeship.
+Gov. Scott Walker passed over more than a dozen candidates to appoint outgoing Attorney General Brad Schimel to a Waukesha County judgeship, according to records released by the governor's administration.

+Walker handed Schimel the job on Nov.
+20, a day after the Republican attorney general conceded defeat to Democrat Josh Kaul.
+Schimel replaces Judge Patrick Haughney, who officially resigned on Election Day after announcing earlier this year he would step down.

-Walker gave Schimel the job a day after Schimel conceded defeat in the Nov.
-6 election.
-Application documents the Walker administration supplied to The Associated Press in response to an open records request show 13 other people applied for the position.
+The governor's office released application documents for the position to The Associated Press late Friday in response to an open records request.
+The materials show 13 people applied for Haughney's job in addition to Schimel.

-The finalists included state Department of Agriculture, Trade and Consumer Protection Chief Counsel Paul Dedinsky; Assistant Attorney Generals David Mass and Katherine Spitz; state Department of Administration Gaming Division Administrator Jack Melvin; and Waukesha County Court Commissioner Sara Scullen.
+Walker whittled the group down to six finalists, including Schimel.
+The others were state Department of Agriculture, Trade and Consumer Protection Chief Counsel Paul Dedinsky; state Department of Justice assistant attorney generals David Maas and Katherine Spitz, who worked under Schimel; state Department of Administration Gaming Division Administrator Jack Melvin; and Waukesha County Court Commissioner Sara Scullen.

 $20 for 365 Days of Unlimited Digital Access